danielpetisme/michelin-kafkaday-2024/lab1.md

 ![image](images/Home-Confluent-Cloud.png)

 Confluent Cloud is organized around the following structure:
-* [Organization](https://docs.confluent.io/cloud/current/access-management/hierarchy/organizations/cloud-organization.html): An organization is a root node in Conflient Cloud.
+* [Organization](https://docs.confluent.io/cloud/current/access-management/hierarchy/organizations/cloud-organization.html): An organization is a root node in Confluent Cloud.
 Usually an organisation represents a company or a subsidiary (one user can be attached to multiple orgs but the billing is made per organisation).

 * [Environment](https://docs.confluent.io/cloud/current/access-management/hierarchy/cloud-environments.html): An environment host the technical components like Kafka Clusters, Flink Compute pools or a Schema Registry.
 You can define multiple environments in an organization.
-Usually an environement represents a departement or a a project stage (production vs dev).
+Usually an environment represents a departement or a a project stage (production vs dev).

 ![image](images/Environments-Confluent-Cloud.png)